This classic brioche bread recipe makes deliciously buttery and tender bread.

-Adding all this fat means the dough reacts a little differently to standard bread.
-The high butter content slows gluten development down so the initial kneading process is trickier than regular bread.
-However, you can build up the strength the dough needs with patience and time.
+Adding all this fat means the dough reacts differently to standard bread.
+The high butter content slows gluten development down, so the initial kneading process is trickier than regular bread.
+However, you can build the dough’s strength with patience and time.

 You can make enriched bread without butter, like these challah buns.
 They use oil instead.

-Brioche develops over several stages and the look and feel of the dough change throughout.
-The first stage makes a thick dough that uses all the ingredients except for the butter.
+Brioche develops over several stages, and the look and feel of the dough change throughout.
+The first stage makes a thick dough that uses all the ingredients except butter.

-In stage two, add in the cubed butter, a bit at a time.
+Add in the cubed butter in stage two, a bit at a time.
 Butter brings in fat and liquid.
-The dough will become slack and sticky with the addition of all this moisture and fat.
+The dough will become slack and sticky with all this moisture and fat.

 Once the butter has been added, it is time to develop the gluten in the dough.
-This is done by kneading the dough, preferably in a bench mixer until it becomes glossy and strong, pulling away cleanly from the sides of the mixer.
+This is done by kneading the dough, preferably in a stand mixer, until it becomes glossy and strong, pulling away cleanly from the sides of the mixer.

 This is a slow and steady process.
-The dough will seem so sticky, but all of a sudden it will come together and become glossy and strong.
+The dough will seem sticky, but suddenly, it will come together and become glossy and strong.

 Equipment

-- Stand mixer fitted with a dough hook attachment- A stand mixer makes this brioche recipe nice and easy.
-It is possible to knead by hand too, but with such a large amount of butter and eggs in the dough, it takes a lot of arm muscle.
+- A stand mixer fitted with a dough hook attachment- A stand mixer makes this brioche recipe nice and easy.
+It is possible to knead by hand, but with such a large amount of butter and eggs in the dough, it takes a lot of arm muscle.

 - Two standard 8.5 x 4.5 inch (21x11cm) loaf pans are used.